Teen Crystal Meth Addiction

 Treatment Assistance Available at Newport Academy

-At Newport Academy, we provide an all-encompassing crystal meth rehab program for teenagers who are living with an active addiction.
 Contact us today to learn more about the details of our program or to schedule an appointment to speak with a counselor about your teen’s future here at Newport Academy.
+We are here to help!